UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Simons.md

 It’s hard for me to advise women to go into computing.
 I have a hard time, because I have such mixed feelings about it now.
-I’m on the Board of Math/Science Network, which means I’m working on trying to help get women into math and science, and I’ve certainly put a lot of my own time and energy into it.
+I’m on the Board of MathScience Network, which means I’m working on trying to help get women into math and science, and I’ve certainly put a lot of my own time and energy into it.
 But . . .